WhitmanCSCapstone/great-explorations/README.md

 # SAT Solver for Great Explorations

-Documentation and analysis goes here.
+Documentation and analysis go here.